Wholistic trauma-responsive Worker wellbeing supports

 Care workers in Social Services and Public Health are providing critical services to communities impacted by a polycrisis that includes the drug toxicity crisis, racial trauma, community and workplace violence, colonialism, and the housing crisis that is currently causing collective grief and community devastation.
-This compounded trauma and multiple loss impacts workers,organizations, and the people they serve.
-The effects of this immense grief and loss shows up among workers as burnout and moral injury, frequent sick leave, feeling unsafe at work, and high rates of staff turn over.
+This compounded trauma and multiple loss impacts workers, organizations, and the people they serve.
+The effects of this immense workplace stress, grief, and moral injury shows up among workers as burnout, frequent sick leave, feeling unsafe at work, and high rates of staff turn over.
 The toxic drug supply is also ravaging communities where many people accessing services are using substances to cope with the grief and trauma of the polycrisis.

-It is crucial that organizations develop the capacity to support their workers through their grief and burnout, and encourage them to care for each other.
-Building this capacity not only benefits workers - if staff are able to hold their own grief, they are better to show up for their grieving community members impacted by multiple loss.
+It is crucial that organizations develop the capacity to support their workers through their stress and burnout, and encourage them to care for each other.
+Building this capacity not only benefits workers - if staff are able to hold their own grief, they are better to show up for their grieving community members impacted by workplace stress, grief, and moral injury.

 Our approach to Supporting workers with care & Education